robado/chika_bot/README.md

 * Make a help commands to show all the commands + explanations
     * Either modify old one
         * By adding *brief* & *description* to *command()*
-    * Or make a brand new one
+    * Or make a brand new one help menu
 * Add errors for necessary commands or actions
     * And error for every command/action would be great - but probably not necessary
 * Chika can give a cola